siddhesh817/Binary_Classification/README.md

 # Binary_Classification
-Binary classification of pizza and steak
+Binary classification of pizza and steak using cnn